clojurians/community-development/Code-of-Conduct.md

  **Inappropriate Language**

 The use of profanity is heavily discouraged.
 Please refrain from using language that could be deemed inappropriate.
-We use this [Google list](https://code.google.com/p/badwordslist/downloads/detail?name=badwords.txt) of bad words as a guideline for inappropriate language.
 Participants using inappropriate language will be asked to edit messages when it happens.

  **Owners / Admins**